gsweetwood/Resume-website/README.md

-This is my personal portfolio website: http://www.garretsweetwood.com
+##This is my personal portfolio website: https://www.garretsweetwood.com

-This site was created with React, CSS, HTML, and JavaScript.
+#This site was created with:

+- React
+- CSS/Sass
+- HTML
+- JavaScript

+#Site is hosted using Netlify
+Which is free, fast, and easy.
+I highly suggest it all level of users.